 The Environment Agency (EA) is a non-departmental public body which is the principal adviser to the government.
 It's the main body set up to protect and improve the environment in England and Wales.
 The EA seeks to maintain and improve the quality of raw water in England and Wales and is responsible for issuing water companies with abstraction licenses.
 They also work with other organisations to reduce flood risk, promote sustainable development and secure environmental and social benefits.

 Natural England is a non-departmental public body in the UK, sponsored by Department for Environment, Food and Rural Affairs.
 They’re responsible for ensuring England’s natural environment, including its land, freshwater and marine environments are protected and improved.

-We work in partnership with the Health Protection Agency (HPA), who provide us with support and advice in safeguarding public health.
+We work with the Health Protection Agency (HPA), who provide us with support and advice in safeguarding public health.
 The HPA contains 39 Health Protection Units (HPUs) which are divided across the country.
 We work closely with HPUs when an incident is reported to protect and inform the public, especially vulnerable groups.